turbot/guardrails-docs/docs/getting-started/getting-started-aws/create-static-exception/index.md

 ## Step 12: Review

-In this guide you seen how to exempt a specific resource from an account-wide policy.
+In this guide you created a resource level exception for the Bucket Versioning control.

 ## Next Steps

 In the [next guide](/guardrails/docs/getting-started/getting-started-aws/create-calculated-exception) we’ll see how to dynamically calculate an exception based on a resource tag.

 ## Progress tracker